 - If you need different outputs/settings, you should refer to the Redo feature.

-- The Caption Editor is a beta feature and is made available to CaptionSync users at no cost.
+- The Caption Editor is made available to CaptionSync users at no cost.
 We endeavor to keep it up to date, but changes to browsers are frequent and usually unannounced, so we are unable to guarantee that all features will work on all browsers, all the time.
 If you find a feature is not working as expected, please use the Redo feature instead, and let us know about the issues you encountered so that we can repair them.